lmweber/STexampleData/README.md

 ### Development version

-The development version (including the latest added datasets) can be installed from GitHub as follows.
+The development version (including the latest added datasets) can be installed from GitHub:

 ```
 install.packages("remotes")